mochi/mochikit/doc/rst/MochiKit/Signal.rst

     connection was made given the same parameters to :mochiref:`connect()`.
     Note that if you want to pass a closure to :mochiref:`connect()`, you'll have to remember it if you want to later :mochiref:`disconnect()` it.

-:mochidef:`registerSignals(src, signals)`:

-    This will register signals for the object ``src``.
-Note that a string here is not allowed -- you don't need to register signals for DOM objects.
-    'signals' is an array of strings.

-    You may register the same signals multiple times; subsequent registerSignals calls with the same signal names will have no effect, and the existing connections, if any, will not be lost.

 :mochidef:`signal(src, signal, ...)`: